-A Fun Game that Helps Teach Kids the Value of Trust in Relationships
+A Fun Game that Helps Teach Kids the Value of Trust

 If you read my last post then you know that I have started using the word trust a lot in my classes.
 We have a lot of trust issues with the kids where I work.
 They lie, cheat, fight, and steal on a regular basis.
 For many of them, their ability to “not get caught” is a bit of a status enhancer.
 Disciplining can be hard.
 They just take the suspension and come back without learning any lesson.

 I started asking them questions during my little disciplinary sessions.
 Questions like, “What kind of friends do you think you will have if your friends can’t trust you?”
 I was a little surprised to discover that nearly all the kids did not know what trust meant, or even was.
 I was even more disappointed to discover that once I had explained trust as “the feeling you have about a person when you know that they will never lie to you or steal from you,” nearly all of the kids admitted that either they did not trust their friends, or that they had never felt the feeling of trust.
 They also seemed to think that not trusting people was normal for everyone.
 They didn’t seem to mind if their friends didn’t trust them, or if they didn’t trust their friends.
 Trust seemed to play no part in their definition of friend, while I have always found trust to be a critical aspect of my friendships.

 This of course got me thinking, “How can I introduce the concept of trust to my kids in a way that won’t seem like a boring lecture?”
 Now I have always believed that games are our best teaching tools, so I began designing a game that I call Can You Trust Me?